Senegal to build COVID-19 vaccine plant in bid to expand African access

 The statement did not say which vaccines would be produced in Senegal.

 There are currently fewer than 10 African manufacturers that produce vaccines in Egypt, Morocco, Senegal, South Africa and Tunisia.
-South Africa's Aspen Pharmacare (APNJ.J) produces the Johnson & Johnson (JNJ.N) COVID-19 vaccine.
+South Africa’s Aspen Pharmacare produces the Johnson & Johnson COVID-19 vaccine.

 ($1 = 0.8427 euros)